JoelYanotka/text-summary-to-speech/README.md

 ## Installation
-To use this script, you need to have Python 3 and the following libraries installed:
+To use this notebook, you need to have Python 3 and the following libraries installed:

-transformers
+* transformers
-sentencepiece
+* sentencepiece
-datasets
+* datasets
-wikipedia
+* wikipedia
-beautifulsoup4
-num2words
-torch
-soundfile
+* beautifulsoup4*
+* num2words*
+* torch*
+* soundfile*

+*Already installed in Google Colab Notebook.

 ## Usage
-The script can be executed by running the main.ipynb file with the following arguments:

-title: The title of the Wikipedia page to summarize (string)
+The script can be executed by running the main.ipynb file, inputting the title of a Wikipedia page in the final cell of the notebook after the "Type the full title of a Wikipedia page: " message and pressing Enter.
-output: The name of the output audio file (string, optional) For example, to summarize the Wikipedia page about "Python_(programming_language)" and save the output audio file as "output.wav", run the following command:

-python main.py --title "Python (programming language)" --output output.wav

 ## Functions